clemgris/ISIR_internship_ToM/experimental_setup_meta/README.md

 ### Training
      python train.py --n_epochs 50 --basic_layer ResConv --e_char_dim 8 --batch_size 1 --data_path ./data/dataset
 # Experiments
 All the experiments are conducted in the notebook

-    ""experiments.ipynb""
+    experiments.ipynb

 We tried the robustness of both methods using useen learner type (out of the Bayesian belief's support and out of the training set) as we tested the adaptability of the teacher opposed to a changeable learner.